Seasonal Tips

 Inspecting flat roofs:

-Don’t forget to check the inside of the building as well.
+- Check inside the building as well.
 Look for brown spots or rings on the ceiling or water stains on the wall.
-These signs may illustrate a roof leak.
+These signs might signify a leak.

 Dealing with Heavy Snowfal

 In most cases, there is no need to remove snow from a roof.
-But after an abnormally heavy snowfall, especially a heavy snowfall followed by rain, it would be wise to remove excess snow to prevent roof damage and, in extreme cases, roof collapse.
+However, if there has been an unusually heavy snowfall followed by rain, you may want to consider safely shoveling away excess snow to prevent roof damage and, in extreme cases, roof collapse.

-Homeowners with sloped roofs can use a ladder and a specially designed roof rake to remove excess snow from the roof.
-Do not strike the roof with the rake or attempt to remove all of the snow from the roof’s surface.
-Striking the roof or attempting to scrape all of the snow off the roof could damage the shingles.
+Homeowners with sloped roofs can use a ladder and a roof rake to remove excess snow from the roof.
+Be careful no to strike the roof with the rake or attempt to remove all of the snow – it could damage the surface or membrane.

-Before removing snow from a commercial, flat roof building, it is a good idea to consult a professional roofing contractor.
-Most flat roofs are designed to carry heavy snow, but if the snow load is more than the building was designed to carry, hire a professional to make sure the snow is removed without damaging the roofing material and property or endangering lives.
+Before removing snow from a flat roof, consult a professional roofing contractor.
+Most flat roofs are designed to carry a lot of weight, but if the snow load is more than the building was designed to carry, hire a professional to make sure the snow is removed safely and without damaging the roof.

-During periods of freezing temperature, check your roof for frozen ice dams.
-Ice dams are caused by melting snow that refreezes as it works its way down the roof, trapping other water runoff behind its frozen wall and forcing up into the roof.
-Trapped water on a roof is never a good thing for a roof.
-It can lead to moisture damage and shorten a roof’s lifespan.
+If you can do it safely, check your roof for ice dams during cold snaps.
+Ice dams are caused by melting snow that refreezes as it works its way down the roof, trapping water runoff and causing pools to form.
+Trapped water can lead to moisture damage and shorten a roof’s lifespan.